Gia12345/Gia12345.github.io/index.md

 ### Analysis of Covid19 and Texas Counties Using Regression with Python (Linear Regression, Ridge, Lasso, Elastic Net, Support Vector Regressor, Decision Tree Regressor)

-Worked on a team in the Machine Learning for Social Good Hackathon to predict outcomes of Covid19 in Texas counties.
+Worked on a team in the Machine Learning for Social Good Hackathon to predict outcomes of Covid19 in Texas counties and developed solution using AWS Amazon Sagemaker.

 - #### Analysis
     [Jupyter Notebooks](https://github.com/Gia12345/Social-Good-Hackathon/tree/master/analysis)